CE-Programming/toolchain/docs/static/faq.rst

 ------------------------------------

 The CE has a limited amount of memory.

-The stack is roughly 4KiB bytes in size, while the bss/heap grow into each other and consume roughly 64KiB.
+- The stack is roughly 4KiB.
+- The code/data/rodata sections can be up to 64KiB.
+- The bss/heap occupy a shared 60KiB region of memory and grow into each other.

 The following graphic breaks down the address space.

 .. image:: images/mem_layout.png